becauro/ReactNative_CRUD_SQLite/readme.md

 ### NOTE about Expo

-If youŕe used with Expo, try adapt the project by following [this Expo](https://docs.expo.dev/bare/installing-expo-modules/) documentation --- and MAYBE [this one ](https://docs.expo.dev/bare/exploring-bare-workflow/) if you wish to use Expo code directly into Android Studio Emulator or Device.
+If you're used with Expo, try adapt the project by following [this Expo](https://docs.expo.dev/bare/installing-expo-modules/) documentation.
+In order to use an Expo code directly into Android Studio Emulator or Device, I think [this doc ](https://docs.expo.dev/bare/exploring-bare-workflow/) can help you somehow.

 PS: I've not tested it yet.
-I am just giving you what documentation says!
+I'm just giving you what documentation says!

 ### NOTE about Install Nodejs

-In my opinion the best way to work with Node is by use NVM manager:
+In my opinion the best way to install/uninstall Nodejs is by use NVM manager:

-This tools allow you install and use node version as quick as install an app from Playsore.
+This tools allow you install and use node version as quick as installing an app from Playstore.

 - [NVM](https://github.com/nvm-sh/nvm#important-notes) for GNU/Linux.
 - [NVM](https://github.com/coreybutler/nvm-windows) for Windows.